 Stacey Hirsh is an innovation manager at the Penn Medicine Center for Health Care Innovation.
-In this role, Stacey leads the development, testing, and implementation of new strategies to reimagine health care delivery for dramatically better value and patient outcomes at the University of Pennsylvania Health System and School of Medicine.
+In this role, Stacey leads the development, testing, and implementation of new strategies to reimagine health care delivery for dramatically better value and patient outcomes.
 Stacey leverages tools and processes from design-thinking and behavioral science to build data-driven, human-centered, and rapid-cycle-validated solutions that can be scaled effectively across the health system.

 Stacey holds a PhD in applied physics with biotechnology applications from the University of Sydney and a bachelor's degree in applied physics from Columbia University.